jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 The `secure-debug-manager` repository also contains the private key and chain certificate to be used during the tests.
 The private key's public pair is provisioned into the One-Time Programmable memory in TrustedFirmware-M. These are dummy keys that should not be used in production.

-A debug probe (DSTREAM family) and an Arm Development Studio 2022.2 and 2022.c (or later) are needed to test the Secure Debug feature.
+To test the Secure Debug feature, you'll need a debug probe from the DSTREAM family and Arm Development Studio versions 2022.2, 2022.c, or 2023.a.

 #.
 Clone the `secure-debug-manager` repository to your workspace.